RedisLabs/redislabs-docs/content/rs/databases/configure/replica-ha.md

 rladmin tune db db:<ID> slave_ha disabled
 ```

-You may use the database name in place of `db:<ID>` in the above command.
+You can use the database name in place of `db:<ID>` in the preceding command.

 ## Configuration options